mtp0326/PennCloud/README.md

 - 11/08/2024 -

 ## Introduction
-PennCloud is a cloud storage and communication platform that allows users to store files, send emails, and chat with other users.
-It is designed to be user-friendly and efficient, with a focus on providing a seamless experience for users.
+PennCloud is a storage and communication platform that allows users to store files, send emails, and chat with other users.
+It is designed to be user-friendly and efficient, with distributed servers and fault tolerance to ensure that the platform is always available.
+The platform is built with a frontend load balancer, frontend servers, backend servers, and an SMTP server to handle the various functionalities.

 ## Deployed Link
 Coming Soon!